margaritageleta/dequantizerNet/README.md

 python src/create_dataset.py
 ```

+## Dataset access
+Please, provide us with a gmail for you to access our shared drive with the datasets.

 ## Model training
 You will need a wandb account.
 Fill up environment.sh with your directories and files and run